Traves-Theberge/chat_ui/README.md

 # Chat UI

-A real-time chat interface that allows users to interact with various AI models, including OpenAI's GPT models and Mistral AI's language models.
+A real-time chat interface enabling users to communicate with multiple AI models, such as OpenAI's GPT models and Mistral AI's language models.

 ## Table of Contents